 Coaches: In the case of a substitute-teacher coach, guidelines regarding room and meal reimbursement are the same.

 Parent-coach substitutes: If a parent substitutes for a coach, he or she will be treated as a substitute coach.
-Their meals and rooms will be paid for, unless they want their own room, in which case they will be invoiced $55.
-Please note that family members, other than their child who is participating at state, are not eligible for meals.
+Their meals and rooms will be paid for, unless they want their own room, in which case they will be invoiced $60.
+Family members who are not a coach or competitor are not eligible for meals.

 State Competition schedule

 Check in at the Crown Plaza is between 3 to 6 p.m. on Friday.
 Seating of contestants begins at 8.35 a.m. on Saturday.
 The event concludes Saturday afternoon about 3 p.m.

 A packet of information will be given to you at check in containing name tags (which act as meal tickets), room keys, and certificates of participation.
 Additional details will be emailed to you once you complete online registration.

 > Click here to view the State Meet agenda

 Please use the link below to register your students and coach for the state competition.
 One form must be filled out PER student and coach advancing from the chapter competition.